 Camp sites are suitable for: self-sufficient camping, fishing, bird watching.

-There are no facilities, so campers must be self-sufficient and bring all their necessities.
+Except for a drop toilet, there are no facilities, so campers must be self-sufficient and bring all their necessities.
 All rubbish (including food scraps) must be carried out.
-Campers must provide their own toilet facilities, and to protect water quality, they must ensure toilet areas are located at least 100 metres from the creek.

 Generator use: Allowed.